 Education Code 51.9361(b)–(d)

-Each advisor who has not previously attended a program under this section and each person serving in a designated officer position of a student organization that is required to have representatives attend a program shall attend the program.
-An institution may allow an advisor, other than a faculty or staff member of the institution, to satisfy the attendance requirements prescribed by this subsection through completion of an appropriate computer-based risk assessment program.
-"Advisor" means a person who serves in an advisory capacity to a student organization to provide guidance to the organization and its members; is older than 21 years of age; and is not a student of the postsecondary educational institution at which the student organization is registered.
+Each adviser who has not previously attended a program under this section and each person serving in a designated officer position of a student organization that is required to have representatives attend a program shall attend the program.
+An institution may allow an adviser, other than a faculty or staff member of the institution, to satisfy the attendance requirements prescribed by this subsection through completion of an appropriate computer-based risk assessment program.
+"Adviser" means a person who serves in an advisory capacity to a student organization to provide guidance to the organization and its members; is older than 21 years of age; and is not a student of the postsecondary educational institution at which the student organization is registered.

 The institution may designate not more than four officer positions of a student organization, such as the president, membership chair, risk management chair, social chair, or pledge class or new member chair, to attend the program.
 If a student organization does not have an officer position described above or if such an officer position is vacant, the institution shall, to the extent practicable, identify and designate an equivalent officer position, and the person serving in that officer position shall attend the program.